spatie/laravel-sitemap/README.md

 SitemapGenerator::create('https://example.com')->writeToFile($path);
 ```

-The generated sitemap will look similiar to this:
+The generated sitemap will look similar to this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>